Man Utd prepared to walk away from Sancho transfer with clubs apart on valuation | Goal.com

 Manchester United will pursue other targets if they can’t agree a price with Borussia Dortmund for Jadon Sancho, with the two sides apart on their valuation.

-The winger remains Ole Gunnar Solskjaer’s top target this summer but Goal understands that the club will walk away from a deal if they can’t reach a realistic agreement over price.
+The winger remains Ole Gunnar Solskjaer’s top target this summer but the club will walk away from a deal if they can’t reach a realistic agreement over price.

 It is understood the German side want €120 million (£108m/$142m) for the former Manchester City man but United are not willing to go near that fee with the effects of the coronavirus pandemic hitting the club.